SyntheticDreams/NetPaint/README.md

 * Stamp - Paste the cut/copied region using the original or active colors.
 * Image - View/edit image dimensions.
 Click apply to update or reset to revert.
 * Layer - View/edit layer information.
 All tools will update the currently active layer.
 All layers except 0 may be set as visible or hidden.
 Flattening the image will combine all layers into layer 0 (applied in order).

+NetPaint is programmed in Python, and makes use of the [urwid](http://urwid.org/) library for curses functionality.